Key figures

 2021

-Looking at fatalities and injuries together, the data indicates a trend of older pedestrians (aged 65+) making up a relatively small proportion of total hospitalised injuries, but being highly represented in road fatality counts.
-This may reflect that older pedestrians sometimes have ‘reduced ability to deal with complex traffic situations and slower walking speed’ (Oxley et. al., 2005).
+When fatalities and injuries are combined, the data shows that older pedestrians (aged 65+) account for a relatively small share of hospitalised injuries but are disproportionately represented in road fatalities.
+This may reflect older pedestrians sometimes have ‘reduced ability to deal with complex traffic situations and slower walking speed’ (Oxley et. al., 2005).
 Due to increased fragility as part of the ageing process, older pedestrians are also ‘less likely to survive the trauma associated with a road crash’ than younger people (Department of Infrastructure (Victoria), 2007).

 Sex

-A breakdown of the number of pedestrian fatalities between 1995 and 2023 by sex is displayed in the below chart.
+A breakdown of the number of pedestrian fatalities between 2000 and 2024 shows:

 • Both male and female deaths have been trending down during this period.

-• More male than female pedestrians are fatally injured each year.
+• More male than female pedestrians are fatally injured each year, with the ratio of male to female deaths ranging between 1.4 and 2.5 over this period.

 Year